 Depending on the amount of room you have in the kitchen, you will want to consider the depth of your kitchen pantry cabinets.
-Many new walk in pantries are designed 3 to 4 feet in depth.
+Many new walk-in pantries are designed 3 to 4 feet in depth.
 This provides enough room to install shelving on the back of the pantry and along the side.
-If you cannot afford the extra depth of room, then you may need to forego the side shelving inside your pantry.
+If you cannot afford the extra depth of the room, then you may need to forego the side shelving inside your pantry.

 Consider a Spice Rack

 Spices tend to get pretty messy and are hard to find because they end up in a jumbled mess in a cupboard somewhere.
 Consider designing a spice rack for your pantry where you can layout each spice so that you can see the outside label easily, without much effort.
 Most pantries will design the racks so that they sit neatly on the inside of the pantry doors for easy access and storage.

 In almost any walk-in pantry it is best to go with a durable floor that can be cleaned up and mopped up easily.
 Consider things such as tile, linoleum, or hardwood.
 Stay away from carpeting because you will inevitably have spills and accidents on the pantry floor.